 They Honour Me With Words: A Wake-Up Call From the Father

-We sing, we post, we declare truth with our mouths while our hearts drift.
-The Father calls out, not with condemnation, but with the cry of a parent locked out of His own child's room.
+We sing and declare truth with our mouths while our hearts drift away.
+The Father calls, not with condemnation, but with the cry of a parent shut out.

 We've Become Fluent in Lip Service